 - A. Completed proposals must be endorsed by the principal investigator (PI), the Pl's department chair, and the PI's dean of their respective college/school (or designated representative).
-By endorsing the proposal, chairs and deans specifically agree to adhere to the budget requirements including faculty release time and to cover the cost of overages if the PI overspends. - B. Fully endorsed proposals and supporting documentation are due no later than 4:30 p.m. on the deadline date. - C. The Center for Rural Innovation Director will distribute proposals to the Review Committee for evaluation after the deadline date. - D. The Review Committee will evaluate the proposed projects utilizing an approach similar to federal funding agencies. - E. The Review Committee chairperson will transmit the Review Committee's recommendations to the Director of the Center for Rural Innovation, who will subsequently initiate a comprehensive budget review by a team comprising directors from the Offices of Sponsored Programs and Planning and Finance.
+By endorsing the proposal, chairs and deans specifically agree to adhere to the budget requirements including faculty release time and to cover the cost of overages if the PI overspends. - B. Fully endorsed proposals and supporting documentation are due no later than 4:30 p.m. on the deadline date. - C. The Assistant Director of Rural Resilience will distribute proposals to the Review Committee for evaluation after the deadline date. - D. The Review Committee will evaluate the proposed projects utilizing an approach similar to federal funding agencies. - E. The Review Committee chairperson will transmit the Review Committee's recommendations to the Assistant Director for Rural Resilience, who will subsequently initiate a comprehensive budget review by a team comprising directors from the Offices of Sponsored Programs and Planning and Finance.
 This multi-faceted review ensures that the scope of work and budget align with all relevant policies and regulations, promoting adherence to compliance standards. - F. Once the proposal is approved or declined, the Center for Rural Innovation will notify the applicant.